LLNL/zfp/docs/source/bit-stream.rst

 .. c:function:: size_t stream_align(bitstream* stream)

   Align stream on next word boundary by skipping bits.
+No skipping is done if the stream is already word aligned.
+Return the number of skipped bits, if any.

 .. c:function:: size_t stream_flush(bitstream* stream)

   Write out any remaining buffered bits.
+When one or more bits are buffered, append zero-bits to the stream to align it on a word boundary.
+  Return the number of bits of padding, if any.

 .. c:function:: void stream_copy(bitstream* dst, bitstream* src, size_t n)